cisco/mindmeld/source/userguide/entity_recognizer.rst

  - First, generate the training data for your app.
 App performance largely depends on having sufficient quantity and quality of training data.
 See :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.
  - Then, conduct experimentation in the Python shell.

-When you are ready to begin experimenting, import the :class:`NaturalLanguageProcessor` class from the Workbench :mod:`nlp` module and instantiate an object with the path to your Workbench project.
+When you are ready to begin experimenting, import the :class:`NaturalLanguageProcessor` class from the MindMeld :mod:`nlp` module and instantiate an object with the path to your MindMeld project.

 .. code-block:: python